aashish2604/parsed_readmore/README.md

 -->
 # **Parsed Readmore**

 A Flutter package which allows the user to enter text which can be collapsed and expanded based on user defined trimming conditions.
-Nevertheless, it will automatically parse the urls present in the text into clickable hyperlinks.
-It also allows the user to enter a highlight text on which some custom text style can be applied.
+Nevertheless, it will automatically parse the user regex patterns (urls by default) present in the text into clickable hyperlinks with a user defined click action (browser launch by default).
+It also allows the user to enter a highlight text on which some custom text style can be applied with the support of multiple text phrases (priority based).

 Latest release: https://pub.dev/packages/parsed_readmore